The 2022-23 season is now history and a thrilling NFL Playoff Schedule is also in the books – we are now on to 2023-24.

-Fourteen franchises have made it into postseason play with hopes of figuring in Super Bowl LVII in Glendale, Arizona on Sunday February 12, 2023.
+Fourteen franchises made it into postseason play with hopes of figuring in Super Bowl LVII in Glendale, Arizona on Sunday February 12, 2023.
+At the end of it all the Kansas City Chiefs emerged on top of the pile after a terrific win over the Philadelphia Eagles to claim another Lombardi trophy.

-That of course means another 18 teams have missed out on the postseason fun and games, instead they are licking their wounds as they build towards the 2023 season.
+That of course means another 18 teams missed out on the postseason fun and games – instead they were left licking their wounds as they build towards the 2023 regular season.

 SUPER WILD CARD WEEKEND